-In the Emilia-Romagna region, tortellini or cappelletti, small filled pasta dumplings, are often eaten on New Year's in a rich, meaty broth.
-Capodanno, one of the several Italian names for the new year, literally means the "head of the year" and cappelletti means "little hats," so perhaps that's why it's an appropriate way to "cap off" the old year and begin the new one.
+In the Emilia-Romagna region, tortellini or cappelletti (small filled pasta dumplings) are often eaten on New Year's in a rich, meaty broth.
+One of the several Italian names for the new year, Capodanno, means the "head of the year."
+Cappelletti means "little hats," so perhaps that's why it's an appropriate dish to "cap off" the old year and begin the new one.

 06 of 07

 In Sicily, a New Year's treat that "non può mancare" is sfincione, a thick-crust, rectangular pizza made with onions, bread crumbs, and caciocavallo cheese.
 Sfincione is the ancestor of what is known as "Sicilian-style pizza" in the United States.
 This pizza makes a great finger-food for New Year's Eve parties!